 The summer that was in Levi’s®

 Hippie clothing shops were filled with “funky chic,” a term Tom Wolfe used in Rolling Stone to describe the popularity of Levi’s® and other denim that revitalized the Haight’s commercial strip.
 One particular shop, Mnasidika, was run by a woman named Peggy Caserta from 1965 to 1968.
-It was at her shop that she met Janis Joplin, who became the subject of her book, Going Down with Janis.
+It was at her shop that she met Janis Joplin, who became her best friend.
 Jimi Hendrix also came out of the shop rocking his infamous style—bell bottoms and a vest.

 Peggy’s story is included in a National Register of Historic Places draft application, which Norman still has, detailing Peggy’s connection to Levi Strauss & Co.
 It’s said that she convinced the company to change its production lines to manufacture the hot new bell bottoms taking over the Haight.
 Though we are unable to verify Peggy’s role in the lore, I can confirm that LS&Co. launched its Orange tab line, and Lot 646 bell bottom jeans, in 1969.